MoneySpace-net/money-space-for-Woocommerce/readme.txt

 * Thailand

 MoneySpace is a simple way to accept payments online.
-With MoneySpace you can accept Visa, MasterCard, American Express, Discover, JCB, and Diners Club cards, even Bitcoin, directly on your store.
+With MoneySpace you can accept Visa, MasterCard, JCB, Union Pay, Promtpay and Instalment payment plans, directly on your store.

 = Why choose MoneySpace? =

-MoneySpace has no setup fees, no monthly fees, no hidden costs: you only get charged when you earn money!
-Earnings are transferred to your bank account on a 7-day rolling basis.
+MoneySpace has no setup fees, no monthly fees, no hidden costs: you only get charged when you earn money.

-= Web Payments API Support =

-MoneySpace includes [Web Payments API](https://www.w3.org/TR/payment-request/) support, which means customers can pay using payment details associated to their mobile devices, in browsers supporting the Web Payments API (Chrome for Android, amongst others).
-Checkout is now just a few taps away on mobile.
-Only supports simple, variable, and Subscription products for now.
-More support to come.

 == Installation ==
 You can download an [older version of this gateway for older versions of MoneySpace from here](https://bitbucket.org/MoneySpace/money-space-for-woocommerce/downloads/).